jk-fisher/the_viney_agency/_authors/blackhurst_chris.md

 instagram: null
 image: /images/author_images/blackhurst_chris.jpg
 book_releases:
-  - test_book
+  - book_title: Test book
 ---
-Chris Blackhurst is widely acknowledged as one of the world’s foremost financial journalists and commentators, writing across a broad range of subjects.
+Chris Blackhurst is widely acknowledged as one of the worldï¿½s foremost financial journalists and commentators, writing across a broad range of subjects.

 He was Editor of The Independent from 2011 to 2013.
 Previously, he was City Editor of the Evening Standard.